 After each question, you get the correct answer and an explanation.
 When you complete the test, you will see your score.

-Start by Getting the Missouri Driver Guide
+1 Start by Getting the Missouri Driver Guide

 The latest version of the Driver Guide is available at your local Driver Licensing Office and online.

 When you think you master the contents of the guide, use these practice tests to check if you are ready for the real exam or not.

-Who Must Take the Knowledge Test?
+Who Must Take the MO Written Knowledge Test?

 Requirements are slightly different depending on your age, whether you are applying for a new license or permit, if you are renewing one, or if you have just moved to Missouri.